 - Consider that some Malaysians do not drink alcohol due to Islamic, Hindu and Buddhist principles.

 - It can be impolite to smoke cigarettes around Malays as many do not smoke for religious reasons.

 - Malaysians generally have a relaxed approach to time.
-This varies between , and also between the cities and rural areas, with Chinese-Malaysians generally being more punctual than other groups.
+This varies between , and also between the cities and rural areas, with Malaysian Chinese generally being more punctual than other groups.
 However, people generally start events later than the scheduled time.

 - Though hosts may specify a time for a visit, they do not always expect guests to arrive at the designated time.
 Punctuality is generally not important and it is common for people to visit without prior arrangements.

 - Shoes should be removed before entering a person’s home.
 There are commonly large collections of shoes outside some public buildings that indicate you should follow suit and take yours off as well.